The-Anomaly/PrimeDisplay/README.md

 The page can be found on the \Redesigned_signup_page\signup.tsx

 **Password reset page**
-This page recieves two dynamic parameters via the route. these are userid and token a post request is sent to an endpoint with path `/resetpassword/${userid}/${token}`.
+This page recieves two dynamic parameters via the route.
+These are userid and token a post request is sent to an endpoint with path `/resetpassword/${userid}/${token}`.

 **Payment Page**